-The Virginia Institute of Marine Science (VIMS) serves as the Commonwealth's center for the monitoring, study, and conservation of sea turtles within Virginia's waters.
+The Virginia Institute of Marine Science (VIMS) served as the Commonwealth's center for the monitoring, study, and conservation of sea turtles within Virginia's waters from 1979 until the retirement of Dr. Jack Musick in 2009.
+Stranded sea turtles should now be reported to the Virginia Aquarium's Stranding Program Rehabilitation Center.

 The VIMS Sea Turtle Stranding Program, established in 1979 by Dr. J. A. Musick , responds to scores of strandings in Chesapeake Bay each spring.
 Program staff bring live stranded sea turtles to VIMS, where the turtles are tagged and released.
 Turtles that require rehabilitation due to injury or disease are transported to the Virginia Aquarium's Stranding Program Rehabilitation Center in Virginia Beach.